 In a move possibly well ahead of its time, permission was granted in May 1946 to play matches on a Sunday - the day now used almost exclusively by the current club.
 The president back in 1946 was Sir Henry d'Avigdor Goldsmid with Mr C. Pemble captain and chairman.

 In 2012, the new club, re-formed after a gap of 40 years, commemorated the famous 1942 game with a match against local rivals King's Hil from West Malling.

 Ex-England and Kent star Derek Underwood and local MP Greg Clark attended along with 89-year-old Raymond Bousfield who played in the 1942 event as people celebrated the return of cricket to the parish.

-Three years on the club, mindful maybe of Tom Pawley's words back in 1893, continues to flourish, witnessed not least by its extended pavilion, a thriving team with a full fixture list and a healthy junior section every Sunday morning.
+Several years on the club continues to flourish, witnessed not least by its extended pavilion, a thriving team with a full fixture list, a ladies' section and a healthy junior presence.